-- Preview Email Newsletter

 WASHINGTON, July 25 -- Invest in Louisiana, Baton Rouge, Louisiana, a nonprofit research and policy organization, has submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing serious concerns regarding the proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 The comments follow a notice published in the Federal Register, which outlines the gathering of data under the new database initiative.

-The organization emphasizes the cri more ST
+The organization emphasizes the critical role of SNAP in combating hunger and support more ST

 Legal Aid Society of Middle Tennessee and the Cumberlands Urges USDA to Address Data Privacy Concerns in Proposed National SNAP Database (10)